rwth-iat/rte/syslibs/opcua/readme.md

 TODO: What features are missing, what is not fully implemented?
 E.g. security (anonymous, user/pass, certificates)
 TODO: Generic Trafo is unidirectional (OV-->UA)

+### Cardinality and dynamic changes of serverToInterfaces

+In prototypical versions (c.f. literature under [concept](#Concept)) multiple interfaces could be connected to the server, which was even possible if the opcua server was already running.
+The generic transformation was also modeled as an interface, which was added to the server as a part.
+This is very flexible and modular, but demands very robust and complicated interface implementations.
+Moreover, the dependency of different transformations, nodesets and data types has to be considered.
+Also, multiple possibilities exisist to decide which transformation / interface to use.

+For the sake of simplicity and maintainability we decided to allow only one interface for each opcua server, which can only be changed if the server is offline.
+This is suitable for most use cases and - if necessary - a special interface could be created, that manages to integrate multiple other interfaces.

+### Partial Transformation of nodes

-* Currently, a whole node is temporarily created and respectively transformed for every getNode call, even though only parts of it are needed and evaluated by the open62541 server, e.g. a single attribute like the browse name.
+Currently, a whole node is temporarily created and respectively transformed for every getNode call, even though only parts of it are needed and evaluated by the open62541 server, e.g. a single attribute like the browse name.
 This is a huge overhead, especially if a single service call from OPC UA might lead to multiple getNode calls, e.g. by traversing browspaths or types.
 The [current changes to the nodestore api](https://github.com/open62541/open62541/commit/6b8db940e5fb4699c7bcde777fc7b21234cc947b) seem promising for future optimizations, but they are currently only available in the master branch and will probably become available in v1.4 or later as the api for v1.3 is already frozen.